Mike Tyson: Professional career

-Rise to stardom
+Early career

 Tyson made his professional debut as an 18-year-old on March 6, 1985, in Albany, New York.
 He defeated Hector Mercedes via first-round TKO.
 He had 15 bouts in his first year as a professional.
 Fighting frequently, Tyson won 26 of his first 28 fights by KO or TKO; 16 of those came in the first round.
 The quality of his opponents gradually increased to journeyman fighters and borderline contenders, like James Tillis, David Jaco, Jesse Ferguson, Mitch Green, and Marvis Frazier.
 His win streak attracted media attention and Tyson was billed as the next great heavyweight champion.
 D'Amato died in November 1985, relatively early into Tyson's professional career, and some speculate that his death was the catalyst to many of the troubles Tyson was to experience as his life and career progressed.

+Rise up the ranks

 Tyson's first nationally televised bout took place on February 16, 1986, at Houston Field House in Troy, New York, against journeyman heavyweight Jesse Ferguson, and was carried by ABC Sports.
 Tyson knocked down Ferguson with an uppercut in the fifth round that broke Ferguson's nose.
 During the sixth round, Ferguson began to hold and clinch Tyson in an apparent attempt to avoid further punishment.
 After admonishing Ferguson several times to obey his commands to box, the referee finally stopped the fight near the middle of the sixth round.
 The fight was initially ruled a win for Tyson by disqualification (DQ) of his opponent.
 The ruling was "adjusted" to a win by technical knockout (TKO) after Tyson's corner protested that a DQ win would end Tyson's string of knockout victories, and that a knockout would have been the inevitable result.

 In July, after recording six more knockout victories, Tyson fought former world title challenger Marvis Frazier in Glens Falls, New York, on another ABC Sports broadcast.
-Tyson won easily, charging at Frazier at the opening bell and hitting him with an uppercut that knocked Frazier unconscious thirty seconds into the fight.
+Tyson won easily, charging at Frazier at the opening bell and hitting him with two consecutive uppercuts, the second of which knocked Frazier unconscious thirty seconds into the fight.

+After his win over Frazier, Tyson was booked to fight José Ribalta at the Trump Plaza Hotel and Casino in Atlantic City, New Jersey in 1986.
+Ribalta hit Tyson in the body throughout the fight.
+Tyson knocked down Ribalta three times, in the 2nd, 8th, and 10th round, and then the referee called the fight off.
+Tyson said Ribalta was his toughest fight: "I hit Jose Ribalta with everything, and he took everything and kept coming back for more.
+Jose Ribalta stood toe to toe with me.
+He was very strong in the clinches," and "Ribalta was a game fighter who actually engaged me.
+I felt nauseous from all Ribalta’s body blows, even hours after the fight.
+I never felt that much general pain again."